mbottini/concept2haskell/writeup.md

 both `Object`s, we merge them and add more fields with attributes from both `Object`s.

 I defined the following utility functions in `Utils` to do this.
+Internally, `Object`s are `HashMap`s, so we had to include the `Data.HashMap.Lazy` library.

     mergeObjects :: Value -> Value -> Value
     mergeObjects (Object x) (Object y) = Object $ HML.union x y